winder/bubblelayout/README.md

 The dependency should be imported, by convention it is renamed to `bl`:
 ```
+import (
-	bl "github.com/winder/layout"
+    bl "github.com/winder/bubblelayout"
+)
 ```

 ### Layout Declaration

 The layout is typically defined during root component initialization.
 It defines all of the constrains which should be used when sizing different components by adding `Cell`s and `Dock`s.
+You can use `Cell` and `Dock` to add the raw objects, or define the layout using the string API.

 For more details about how layout works, see the [MiG Layout Quick Start Quide (pdf)](http://www.miglayout.com/mavensite/docs/QuickStart.pdf).